 9. Jobs do not come to people sitting behind a computer screen simply filling out forms.
 Jobs come from informational interviews, from talking to friends and acquaintances about their companies and from volunteering in organizations that soon realize that they cannot live without you.

 10. Look for jobs in unexpected places and remain open to where your skills stack up.
 The world has changed even in the short time that you may have been out of the job market, keep your mind open to opportunities you might never have thought of before.

 Over half of the iRelaunch conference participants returned to work within a year of attending the conference and attributed their success to strategies learned at the iRelaunch conference.
-Cohen and Rabin have run the conference fourteen times.
-At each conference there are nearly three hundred women who all look like they are on a client visit for JP Morgan or McKinsey.
+Fishman Cohen has run the conference fifteen times.
+At each conference there are over three hundred women who all look like they are on a client visit for JP Morgan or McKinsey.
 Even if you’re not walking into, or out of one of those places, it is a real shot in the arm to be in this sophisticated, engaged and insanely smart group and to hear that their stories are just like yours.

 iRelaunch has just published a comprehensive list of back to work programs that is a great place to start.